lhsystems/Onboarding-GitHub-Workshop/solution.md

                 with:
                 token: ${{ secrets.GITHUB_TOKEN }}
 4. Create a Pull Request and merge the changes

+## Task 6

-5. After a successful run go to the "Settings" Tab
+1. After a successful run of the previously created workflow go to the "Settings" Tab
-6. Select "Pages"
+2. Select "Pages"
-7. At "Source" select Branch: `gh-pages` and Save.
+3. At "Source" select Branch: `gh-pages` and Save.
-8. After the now triggered Actions workflow the page will be available at the shown link
+4. After the now triggered Actions workflow the page will be available at the shown link